christiskatsouris/Bootstrapping/README.md

 - Cox, J. C., Ingersoll Jr, J. E., & Ross, S. A. (1985).
 An intertemporal general equilibrium model of asset prices.
 Econometrica: Journal of the Econometric Society, 363-384.
 - Cox, J. C., Ingersoll Jr, J. E., & Ross, S. A. (1985).
 A theory of the term structure of interest rates.
 Econometrica, 53(2), 385-407.
+- Richard, S. F. (1978).
+An arbitrage model of the term structure of interest rates.
+Journal of Financial Economics, 6(1), 33-57.
 - Wang, J. (1993).
 A model of intertemporal asset prices under asymmetric information.
 The Review of Economic Studies, 60(2), 249-282.

 # Reading List

 $\textbf{[1]}$ Efron, B., & Tibshirani, R. J. (1993).
 An introduction to the bootstrap.
 Chapman and Hall, New York.